 What is Seattle Makers?Read more

-Seattle Makers is a member-based makerspace located in South Lake Union, Seattle.
+Seattle Makers is a member-based makerspace located in the Wallingford neighborhood of Seattle.
 We are a group of makers creating a community and a space that provides all the knowledge and tools to make your ideas a reality.
 Whether you’re a long-time maker, in a specialized field looking to expand, or just curious, you are welcome to join us!
 Learn more about memberships here.
 Learn more about volunteering here.

 Where are you Located?Read more